tomasvn/til/26-07-2019/NOTES.md

 :calendar: 26-07-2019

 ## Redux Learning - continue
+- mapDispatchToProps - retrieve actions and dispatch them to store

 - need to read chapter about selectors in redux again
 - read chapter about ```mapStateToProps``` again